-Joshua Centner, Industry Solutions Group Manager, Pilgrim Quality Solutions
+Joshua Centner, Industry Solutions Group Manager, Pilgrim Quality Solutions, an IQVIA company

 Selecting an enterprise-wide Quality Management System (QMS) provider that will allow you to meet all of your quality management goals might seem overwhelming.
 To help allay the intimidation factor, last week, I wrote a piece titled Don’t Be Shortsighted When Evaluating eQMS Solutions that examined what constitutes a successful QMS vendor evaluation process, one that establishes a lasting partnership between a client and a vendor.
 The discussion asserted that the determining factor is whether a company enters into the evaluation process with a long-term vision for organizational quality, versus simply conducting a point solution selection.

 Now you may be ready to ask, So what happens next?
 When you are ready to shift your evaluation to the outside and choose your provider, where do you start?
 What are the common elements that you can expect to see among QMS vendors, and more importantly, what are their unique capabilities?

 Before you even begin drawing up your list of options, be sure your organization has taken a look in the mirror.
 You should already have begun the evaluation process by mapping your own business requirements so you then can map them against industry best practices as well as what a given provider offers.
 And keep in mind, just because a vendor performs one process very well, it doesn’t mean they can meet your broader organizational needs for the long term.

 The next step is to dive into the world of provider options.
 When you are ready to “go shopping” for a QMS vendor, consider a high-level virtual audit of their capabilities to determine whether they can meet your needs.
 Ask the following:

 - How long has the solution provider been in business?